Sarah Hamilton, PGDip (Psych), MBACP (Accred)

 How I work

-- Mindful Observation and ‘Life Testing’: we identify and engage your existing resources, and look at new tools for problem-solving where necessary.
-As you begin to ‘test out’ new ways of being, we notice carefully how things affect you on a practical, physical and emotional level, and make sure you feel changes are on track.
+- Mindful Observation and ‘Life Testing’: We take time to reflect, and deepen our understanding, at whatever pace is right for you.
+We’ll identify and engage your existing resources, and look at new tools for problem-solving where necessary.
+As you begin to ‘test out’ new ways of being, we’ll notice carefully how things affect you on a practical, physical and emotional level.

-- Consolidation and Ending: we fine-tune and strengthen your new sense of self, and check that it’s comfortably embedded in your daily life.
-We review the changes you’ve achieved, look at how you might cope independently with any future difficulties, and ensure you leave feeling stable and positive.
+- Consolidation and Ending: We fine-tune and strengthen your new sense of self, and check that it’s comfortably embedded in your daily life.
+We review the changes you’ve achieved, look at how you might cope independently with any future difficulties, and ensure you leave feeling stable and confident.

 Throughout all this I will do my best to meet you with warmth and honesty, with curiosity and steady attention.
 Together we will help you find a natural ease and confidence in yourself, and authentic change in your life and your relationships.